JoseBarbero/CamPype/README.md

     ```bash
     $ conda env create -f wombatenv.yml
     ```
 1. *(On Ubuntu systems you may find missing font problems running Mauve.
-We recomend you to install the required fonts just in case.)
+We recommend you to install the required fonts just in case.)
     ```bash
     $ sudo apt-get install ttf-dejavu
     ```